What Is a Fulfillment Center? 10 Benefits of Using One (+ Warehouse Differences)

 On the other hand, if you’re a small to mid-size operation and you’re finding yourself spending too much time packing up boxes and shipping out orders, outsourcing order fulfillment through a fulfillment center can really ease the burden!

-Another thought: If you’re running out of storage space (or garage space, as this is often the case for home businesses) a warehouse might be an option; but, if you move product with relative frequency, a fulfillment center is probably the better choice as it can house your goods and offer packing and shipping services.
+Another thought: If you’re running out of storage space (or garage space, as this is often the case for home businesses) a warehouse might be an option; but, if you move product with a relative frequency, a fulfillment center is probably the better choice as it can house your goods and offer packing and shipping services.

 With a full, specialized staff of fulfillment experts, a fulfillment center can also typically get your product into the hands of your customers quicker, and with better packing and presentation to improve the customer experience and help ensure future order placements.